-This immense popularity mirrors one of the most significant technological trends of the past decade, the shift from desktop to mobile.
-It also reflects recent changes in internet user behavior.
-Mobile users are spending an increasing amount of time with video and entertainment apps, with video content on social media platforms accounting for the biggest rise in viewer demand.
+Short-form videoTikTok’s immense popularity mirrors one of the most significant technological trends of the past decade, the shift from desktop to mobile.
+It also reflects recent changes in internet user behavior, such as shorter attention span resulting in short-form video platforms becoming major players.
+This phenomenon was especially underlined during the coronavirus pandemic, with quality, storytelling, and accessibility standing out as main reasons to watch short videos.
+In 2020, mobile users spent a large amount of time with mobile apps, and while usage rates have been normalizing in 2021, social media platforms still account for the biggest share of users’ demand.
 Whether it is professionally produced or user-generated – online video content is proving vastly popular with social media consumers, and it is, therefore, expanding across established platforms like Instagram and serving as a springboard medium for newcomer applications like TikTok.

 TikTok users & creatorsBut who are the millions of users flocking to TikTok and spending over 824 million U.S. dollars on the short video app?
 As of January 2022, the United States and Indonesia had the largest TikTok audiences with 131 million and over 92 million users engaging with the popular social video platform, respectively.
 At the beginning of 2022, Ireland and the Nordics experienced an increase in TikTok downloads in Google Play Store, while iOS devices saw an increase in downloads in Latin America and Nigeria.